-Dickinson has also had a twenty-five year performing partnership with his sister, the mezzo Meriel Dickinson, and together they commissioned a number of British composers.
+Dickinson also had a twenty-five year performing partnership with his sister, the mezzo Meriel Dickinson, and together they commissioned a number of British composers.

-Academic appointments have included lecturer at Fairleigh Dickinson University, New Jersey, USA, first chair at Keele University, first chair at Goldsmiths College and head of music at the Institute of United States Studies.
+Academic appointments included lecturer at Fairleigh Dickinson University, New Jersey, USA, first chair at Keele University, first chair at Goldsmiths College and head of music at the Institute of United States Studies.

 CD Spotlight.
 Hidden Secrets - Gerald Fenech listens to twentieth century British piano music played by Nathan Williamson. '... brought to light with the utmost conviction.'